wp-plugins/slick-popup/readme.txt

 *   Choose color scheme as per your theme
 *   "Get a quote" or "Have a query" buttons

+After the new color picker in the plugin options, choosing your color scheme is easier.
+You will enjoy using it.

 == Installation ==

 The quickest method for installing the importer is: